Sisimiut: Colonial era

 There are no signs of Norse settlement in the region.
 At the time of Hans Egede's establishment of the first Danish colonies, Dutch whalers dominated the area and swiftly burnt down his Bergen Company whaling station on Nipisat Island, approximately 30 km to the north of the present-day town.
 It was not until Jacob Severin was granted a full monopoly on the Greenlandic trade and permitted to act as an agent of the Danish navy that the Dutch were finally removed in a series of battles in 1738 and 1739.

-The present town was established in 1764 by the General Trade Company as the trading post of Holstensborg ("Fort Holsten"), named for the first chairman of the Danish College of Missions in Copenhagen which underwrote and directed the missionary work in the colony.
+The present town was established in 1764 by the General Trade Company as the trading post of Holsteinsborg ("Fort Holstein"), named for the first chairman of the Danish College of Missions in Copenhagen which underwrote and directed the missionary work in the colony.
 At the time of its founding, the Kalaallisut name of the place was Amerlok, after its fjord.
 Under the Royal Greenland Trading Department, Holsteinsborg was a centre of the trade in reindeer skins.